meng-rcis/rcie-shopping-backend/README.md

 # rcie-shopping-backend

-### Command to Clear Database Data and Docker Related Resources
+### Command to Clear Database Data and Docker Resources

 - MacOS